Macbook Pro 13-inch Touchbar

 Now, for the bad news: You’re going to need adapters, and you might need lots of them.
 Do you use an external display?
 That’s an adapter.
 External hard drive?
 Adapter.
 Wired input of any sort?
 Adapter.
 Ethernet?
 Adapter.
 SD card?
 Adapter.
 At best, you’ll need to purchase one or two dongles.
 At worst, you’re going to need a dock solution, which can add another $100 to $200 to the price.

 At least it can communicate wirelessly.
-Speaking of which, the new Pro 13 has the usual 802.11ac Wi-Fi adapter, now paired with Bluetooth 5.0 in the 2018 update.
-It’s good to see the latest version of Bluetooth here, as it’ll help connect with a wireless keyboard and mouse.
+Speaking of which, the new Pro 13 has the usual 802.11ac Wi-Fi adapter, now paired with Bluetooth 5.0.

 The keyboard of the future isn’t very good

-The 12-inch MacBook, released in 2015, debuted an all-new “butterfly” switch that’s much thinner than any used in a laptop keyboard prior.
+The 12-inch MacBook, released in 2015, which has since been discontinued, debuted an all-new “butterfly” switch that’s much thinner than any used in a laptop keyboard prior.
 Though Apple touted it as having great feel, we complained that “typing for more than an hour [left our] fingers with a dull ache,” due to the keyboard’s stiff feel and limited travel.

 That’s not to say it’ll serve you well.
 While travel has improved, the keyboard continues to suffer a stiff, abrupt bottoming action that can make long typing sessions tiresome.
 The degree to which this will bother you is a matter of preference.
 A few Digital Trends writers thought it was perfectly acceptable and most thought they could learn to live with it.
-No one said they preferred it over the previous MacBook Pro 13.
+No one said they preferred it over the older MacBook Pros.

 The keyboard suffers a stiff, abrupt bottoming action that can make long typing sessions tiresome.